tintheanh/cs-174-final-project/README.md

 	const twoCombinedHash = userIPHashed.concat(userAgentHashed);

 	if (hash !== twoCombinedHash) {
-		// Eventhough JWT is stolen
+		// Even though JWT is stolen
 		// if the pass-down hash value is not the same as the hash based on current ip and agent string
 		// cannot break through this security
 		return res.status(403).send({ message: 'Invalid token.' });